Contest Design with Threshold Objectives: Notation and Preliminaries

 \subsection{Objective Functions}

 We formally define the binary threshold and linear threshold objective functions.
-They apply to both rank-order allocation contests and general contests.
+They apply to both rank-order allocation contests and general all-pay contests.
 We use the same notation for the output function for both cases, $\beta$.

-\begin{definition}[Binary Threshold Objective] Under the binary threshold objective, the contest designer gets a utility of $1$ from a player $i$ if $i$'s output is at least a specified threshold $B$, and $0$ otherwise.
+\begin{definition}[Binary Threshold Objective] Under the binary threshold objective, the contest designer gets a utility of $\rho(k) \in \bR_{\ge 0}$ if there are $k \in \{0\} \cup [n]$ players with output equal to or above a specified threshold $B$.
 The expected utility of the designer is given by: